Today's Date and Time

 Interactive monthly calendar tool.

 Today's full date is shown at the top of this page, drawn directly from your device's clock and refreshed each time you visit.
 The display includes the weekday, month, numerical date and year, plus yesterday and tomorrow's dates for quick reference.
 It stays accurate across midnight automatically, and after daylight-saving transitions — your operating system handles the clock change, and this page reads whatever value is current.
+If your question is simply what is today's date or what date is today, that headline answer is the main purpose of this page.

 Why the date looks different in different places.
 There's no single "correct" way to write a date.
 The United States writes 4/17/2026 (month first); most of Europe and Latin America writes 17/4/2026 (day first); ISO 8601 — the only international standard — writes 2026-04-17 (year first).
 For anything that will be read outside a single country, the ISO form is safest: it sorts correctly as plain text, has no day/month ambiguity, and is accepted by every modern database and programming language.
 Spreadsheets, filenames, and version-control tags all benefit from it.